[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Source: Document output (preview) | Microsoft Learn

-To generate PowerPoint or Excel, use Code interpreter.
+For generating PowerPoint or Excel, use the Code interpreter.

-It can execute Python to process Word / Excel / PowerPoint / PDF.
+It can execute Python to process Word / Excel / PowerPoint / PDF files.

 Execute Python code for data analysis, processing Word, Excel, PowerPoint, and PDF files, and visualizations